melanchall/drywetmidi/README.md

 The library is under MIT license so you can do whatever you want with it.

-## Main Features

-#### Flexible reading and writing MIDI files

-DryMIDI has a lot of options in order to give you full control under reading and writing MIDI files.
-For example, you can choose format of the file being saved or reaction on some unexpected situations like missing End of Track message at the end of track chunk.
-This also gives you ability to read corrupted files.

-#### Files customization

-You can define your own chunks and meta messages which can be written to a file and read from it.
-So you have the ability to easily create new MIDI-based file format for your purposes.

 ## Getting Started

-`Load` static method of the `MidiFile` class is all you need to read an existing MIDI file.
-After that you can work with the content of the file through chunks and messages.
+Let's see some examples of what you can do with DryMIDI.

-For example, if you want to speed up a MIDI file by two times you can do it with this code:
+If you want to speed up playing back a MIDI file by two times you can do it with this code:

 ```csharp
 var midiFile = MidiFile.Load("My Great Song.mid");